0h2f/catboard-api/README.md

-An image board API written in node.js, except this isn't working at the moment so it's barely an API
+An image board API written in node.js